jacobus/s4/README.md

 This example borrows greatly from examples provided by both the Spray and Slick authors.

-**Disclaimer:** I am hoping this will serve as a nice example to get going, but keep in mind that I'm still learning, so I can't be held responsible for any damages caused by this code.
+**Disclaimer:** I am hoping this will serve as a nice example to get going, but you are using this code at your own risk.